dbmi-bgm/cgap-pipeline-SV-germline/docs/sv-part3.rst

 The matching step is carried out as follows:

   1. The sample SV ``vcf`` file is compared pair-wise to each of 20 unrelated SV ``vcf`` reference files and SVs that match between are written out from the sample SV ``vcf`` file.
-  2. This results in 20 "matched" SV ``vcf`` files that each contain the subset of SVs from the sample file that overlapped a single individual from the 20 unrelated references.
+  2. This results in 20 "matched" SV ``vcf`` files, where each file contains the subset of SVs from the sample file that overlapped a single individual from the 20 unrelated references.
   3. The "matched" SV ``vcf`` files are read into a dictionary that counts the number of times each sample SV is found (max of 1 time per 20 files = 20 matches).

 The filtering step reads through the sample SV ``vcf`` file a final time and writes a filtered SV ``vcf`` file that only contains SVs that matched a maximum of n individuals.
 The default is currently n = 1, such that sample SVs that match 2 or more of the 20 unrelated individuals are filtered out.